 Meet Asher, Lakeside's Therapy Dog!

-This is Asher's fourth year at Lakeside, and he is so happy to be a Lakeside Lion!
+This is Asher's sixth year at Lakeside, and he is so happy to be a Lakeside Lion!

 What are the benefits of a therapy dog at school?